fleek-network/fleek-network-docs/docs/roadmap.md

 ## Introduction

 This is a high-level roadmap overview of Fleek Network's development, updated on `February 2023`.
-For a full-view of the roadmap, [visit here](https://storage.fleek.zone/27a60cdd-37d3-480c-ae88-3ad4ca886b13-bucket/imgs/roadmap-int.png).
+For a full view of the roadmap, [visit here](https://storage.fleek.zone/27a60cdd-37d3-480c-ae88-3ad4ca886b13-bucket/imgs/roadmap-int.png).
 The roadmap is divided into three phases:

 - **Devnet**: Focused on the building of the Network's core features and architecture.
 - **Testnet**: Focused on the testing of the Network's individual components.